Australian-Imaging-Service/pipelines/docs/pipelines/fmriprep.md

 ### Required licenses
 |Source file|Info|
 |-----------|----|
-|`freesurfer.txt`|`fMRIPRep` uses FreeSurfer tools, which require a license to run.<br> See [FreeSurfer Download and Registration](https://surfer.nmr.mgh.harvard.edu/registration.html) for more details.
+|`freesurfer.txt`|`fMRIPRep` uses FreeSurfer tools, which require a license to run.
+See [FreeSurfer Download and Registration](https://surfer.nmr.mgh.harvard.edu/registration.html) for more details.
 |

 ## Commands